Loneliness and aloneness can be both positive and negative.

-Felipe Oliveira provides counselling for men facing challenges in life.
+Felipe Oliveira provides counselling for men to live an Authentic Life.

 To read about Lessons from a Tree, click here.

 Felipe Oliveira provides counselling for men facing loneliness issues.
-Click here to know more about his work.
-Or, please, continue reading this short article about loneliness, aloneness and the gift of solitude.
+Click here to know more about his work .
+Or, please, continue reading about loneliness, aloneness and the gift of solitude.

 In another article, I described what existential loneliness and anxiety loneliness are.
 While the former leads us to the Authentic Self, the later drag us down leaving us terrorised of being abandoned.
 What I am noticing is that both, aloneness and loneliness, have the power to invite one to stand firm on his skin and become stronger.
 While loneliness deals with the fear of being without anyone else, and aloneness challenges us to be with ourselves comfortably (not necessarily needing to be with people), both guide us to the gift of Solitude - which could be the prime point of the holiday season.